geekan/MetaGPT-docs/src/en/guide/tutorials/integration_with_open_llm.md

   model: 'llama2-13b'
 ```

-The complete routing of the openapi chat interface `http://0.0.0.0:8000/v1/chat/completions`, `OPEN_LLM_API_BASE` only needs to be configured to `http://0.0.0.0:8000/v1`, and the remaining parts will be filled by openai sdk itself. `OPEN_LLM_API_MODEL` is the actual value of the request interface parameter `model`.
+The complete routing of the openapi chat interface `http://0.0.0.0:8000/v1/chat/completions`, `base_url` only needs to be configured to `http://0.0.0.0:8000/v1`, and the remaining parts will be filled by openai sdk itself.

 #### ollama api interface